Earth1998/MCSA/README.md

 torch 2.5.1
 ```

-> **Note** If you have an available GPU, the accelerated MCSA can be used to predict drug response and analyze biological mechanism.
-Change the URL below to reflect your version of the cuda toolkit (cu118 for cuda=11.6 and cuda 11.8, cu121 for cuda 12.1).
-However, do not provide a number greater than your installed cuda toolkit version!
->
-> ```
-> pip3 install torch torchvision torchaudio --extra-index-url https://download.pytorch.org/whl/cu118
-> ```
->
-> For more information on other cuda versions, see the [pytorch installation documentation](https://pytorch.org/).
+For more information on torch versions, see the [pytorch installation documentation](https://pytorch.org/).

 ### Datasets
 In this study, various tools were used for feature extraction and downstream analysis, including [TCGAbiolinks](https://www.bioconductor.org/packages/release/bioc/html/TCGAbiolinks.html).